dbarkman/ResupplyPlanner/README.md

 - reminder to top off depot and transfer from market after each jump

 ## Decisions
-- web app or desktop client
+- web app, better when needing to ready APIs (current favorite)
+- desktop client, better when needing to ready CMDR logs locally